 - Weight capacity and handling capacity.
-Carriers with CPSC certification are subjected to weight testing with weight that’s almost thrice its maximum weight capacity.
+Carriers with CPSC certification are subjected to weight testing with a weight that’s almost thrice its maximum weight capacity.

-Test the Carrier Before Hitting the Trail
+Test Before Hitting The Trail

-It is a must that you do this before putting your child inside the carrier.
-Fit the carrier to your body size and height.
+Fit the waist belt and shoulder straps to your body size and height.
 Adjust all the necessary straps in the carrier in the shoulder straps and the hip belt area.

-Try all the buckles to check if everything locks in place.
-Pull the straps to make sure that it stays in place while your child is inside the carrier.
+Pull the straps to make sure that it stays in place while your child is inside the cockpit.

 You also need to test the cabin that’s designed for the child.
 Check the buckles and harnesses to make sure that everything locks properly.
 Check the back support, leg opening and the cushioned as well.

 Practice removing an empty carrier by unbuckling the hip belt and loosening the shoulder straps.
 Then grab the top handle again and try to bring the carrier in front of you.

 Always Prioritize Safety

-Always check for safety.
-Make sure that all the buckles and harnesses are working properly.
 Check the position of your child occasionally.
 Some carriers come with a small peep mirror to allow you to check your child without putting your child down.

 If you cannot hoist the carrier alone, it is best to have someone assist you to avoid any untoward incidents.

 If you work through the design and features that each brand includes then you can be confident that you are making a good decision and your new carrier should serve you well.

 Getting your little one exposed to the outdoors will be a fun experience for you both.
-By choosing the right carrier for you then you can enjoy these days out in comfort and with convenience.
-This will make you and your baby’s hiking experience an enjoyable one!
+By choosing the right model for you then you can enjoy these days out in comfort and with convenience.